-Iam pleased to announce that three of my class proposals have been accepted for the upcoming 2018 Costume College on July 26-30, 2018.
+It’s official!
+I’m pleased to announce that I will be once again teaching at Costume College for 2019.
 Held annually in late July, Costume College is an event devoted to costuming in its many forms, whether historical, fantasy, or somewhere in between.
 Classes and presentations consist of both lecture and hands-on workshop formats and are all taught by volunteers.
 For the past several years, I’ve been giving presentations on various aspects of costume to include American Army uniforms of the WWI Era, Paul Poiret, and Couture of the 19th and early 20th Century.

 Schiaparelli in particular has always been a source of fascination for both Karin and I in that she combined the shocking and outrageous with the practical and down-to-earth ranging from surrealist-inspired shoe-hats and immaculately tailored suits and elegant evening dresses.
 Moreover, we’re fans of her widespread use of pink- she even has a distinct shade of pink she named “shocking pink.” 🙂

 July is a ways away but I’ll be busily preparing my presentations and it promises to be an exciting time.
 More to follow! 🙂